Levies - Detailed Workflow Guide

 This Guide is not legal advice and should not be relied on to be legal advice.
 Each company on Safari is solely responsible for determining the applicability and interpretation of cases, laws, statutes, and regulations as applied to its business and its use of Safari.
 Safari is intended for use by customers with professional skill and knowledge of relevant legal requirements and each customer is solely responsible to obtain legal advice as necessary.

-1. Court order served on garnishee/FI
+1. Attachment Order served on garnishee/FI

 If an automated download from your registered agent or an Intake Email does not automatically input the account garnishment in Safari, then you'll need to create a matter manually in Safari, and upload a file copy of the account garnishment into the Served folder.
 To learn more about each of these options, see Add / Close Matters.